What is your book about?

 Jack stood in a patch of wild buckwheat, holding the hot-barreled rifle, breathing in gun smoke.
 “You’d have died gloriously if you’d caught her,” he told the dog, “but you’d have died all the same.”

-Chocolate Bar yowled and whined and refused to come when
+Chocolate Bar yowled and whined and refused to come when Jack called him.

 “I’m not drunk,” he told the insolent dog.
 “I missed her on purpose.”